cylondata/twister2/docs/concepts/communication/communication.md

 ## BSP Communication

-BSP Communications are supported using Harp and MPI.
+BSP Communication is supported using Harp and MPI.
 Harp uses TCP sockets while MPI can use advanced hardware for communications.

 ## TCP Socket